- 1 TSPSC Child Development Project Officer (CDPO) Syllabus, Exam Pattern 2022 Download PDF

 - 2 Telangana PSC CDPO Syllabus 2022 PDF

-- 2 TSPSC Child Development Project Officer Exam Syllabus Pdf
+- 3 Telangana PSC Child Development Project Officer (CDPO) Exam Pattern 2022

-- 3 Telangana PSC Child Development Project Officer (CDPO) Exam Pattern 2017
+- 4 TSPSC Child Development Project Officer Exam Syllabus Pdf

-Dear Candidates TSPSC CDPO Child Development Project Officer Exam Syllabus 2017 and Exam Pattern are Available here.
+Dear Candidates TSPSC CDPO Child Development Project Officer Exam Syllabus 2022 and Exam Pattern are Available here.
 Download Telangana PSC DME CDPO Syllabus, Exam Pattern/Test pattern from here.
-Candidates who are applied for Child Development Project Officer CDPO Jobs have started their Exam preparation for the Written Test which is going to organize by Telangana State public Service Commission.
-All those applicants can check the TSPSC CDPO Syllabus and can download.
-Here, we are providing the Telangana PSC Child Development Project Officer CDPO Syllabus along with exam Pattern.
-Here we also provided TSPSC CDPO Exam syllabus 2017.
-So before going to begin the preparation, once check the Provided TSPSC Child Development Project Officer Syllabus 2017.
+Candidates who are applying for Child Development Project Officer CDPO Jobs have started their Exam preparation for the Written Test which is going to organize by Telangana State Public Service Commission.
+All those applicants can check the TSPSC CDPO Syllabus and can download it.
+Here, we are providing the Telangana PSC Child Development Project Officer CDPO Syllabus along with the exam Pattern.
+Here we also provided the TSPSC CDPO Exam syllabus 2022.
+So before going to begin the preparation, once check the Provided TSPSC Child Development Project Officer Syllabus 2022.

 |Part: A: Written Examination

 |Paper-I: General Studies And General Abilities||150||150||150|